-List of recommended maintenance tasks and intervals that should be performed.
+List of recommended maintenance tasks and intervals that should be performed for PACCAR PX series engines.

 Perform maintenance at whichever interval occurs first.
+At Maintenance Schedule hour, or time interval based on the Engine Lubrication and Filter Intervals.

-At Maintenance Schedule Intervals, perform all previous maintenance checks that are due for scheduled maintenance.
+Intervals, perform all previous maintenance checks that are due for scheduled maintenance.